Skip to main content

-Quick Answer: Earnest money in DFW typically ranges from 1-3% of the purchase price and shows sellers you’re serious about buying their home.
-It’s held in escrow and applied to your down payment or closing costs at closing.
+Quick Answer: Earnest money in DFW usually runs from a couple thousand dollars on a starter home up to the mid five figures on a luxury purchase.
+It shows sellers you’re serious, sits in escrow with a neutral third party, and gets applied to your down payment or closing costs at closing.

-What if I told you that a single check — written at the wrong time, for the wrong amount — could cost you your dream home?
-That’s exactly what happened to a nurse from Richardson last spring.
-She’d found the perfect three-bedroom near Plano ISD, put in an offer, and then panicked when her agent mentioned “earnest money.”
+What if I told you that a single check, written at the wrong time for the wrong amount, could cost you your dream home?
+That’s pretty much what happened to a nurse from Richardson last spring.
+She’d found the perfect three-bedroom near Plano ISD, put in an offer, then panicked when her agent mentioned “earnest money.”
 She’d never heard the term.
-By the time she figured it out, another buyer had already locked the house down.
+By the time she figured it out, another buyer had locked the house down.

 Don’t let that be you.
 Earnest money isn’t complicated, but it trips up first-time buyers all the time.
-Nearly three decades of helping families buy homes across DFW has taught me that this is the one topic people are too embarrassed to ask about — until it’s almost too late.
-So let’s fix that right now.
+After a lot of years helping families buy across DFW, I’ve learned this is the one topic people are too embarrassed to ask about, right up until it’s almost too late.
+So let’s fix that.

 What Is Earnest Money and Why Do DFW Sellers Require It?

-Here’s how it works: you submit your offer, and your earnest money check goes to a neutral third party.
-That’s usually a title company or your agent’s brokerage.
-They hold onto it until closing day.
-The seller doesn’t get to touch it, and neither do you — it just sits there in escrow, doing its job as proof that you mean business.
+Here’s how it works.
+You submit your offer, and your earnest money goes to a neutral third party, usually a title company or your agent’s brokerage.
+They hold it until closing day.
+The seller doesn’t get to touch it, and neither do you, it just sits in escrow as proof that you mean business.

 Why do sellers care so much?
 Because taking a home off the market is a big deal.
-Every day a seller waits on a buyer who might back out is a day they could’ve been showing to someone else.
-I’ve seen this play out hundreds of times in neighborhoods around Bishop Arts District and the Legacy West corridor.
-When multiple offers roll in — and in hot DFW pockets, they will — the buyer with strong earnest money gets the seller’s attention first.
-It’s not the only thing that matters, but it’s a powerful signal.
+Every day a seller waits on a buyer who might back out is a day they could have been showing it to someone else.
+I’ve watched this play out hundreds of times around the Bishop Arts District and the Legacy West corridor.
+When multiple offers roll in, and in hot DFW pockets they will, the buyer with strong earnest money gets the seller’s attention first.
+It isn’t the only thing that matters, but it’s a powerful signal.

 How Much Earnest Money Should You Offer in Dallas-Fort Worth?

-This varies a lot depending on where you’re looking in DFW and what price range you’re in.
-Here’s a general breakdown of what I see:
+This varies a lot depending on where you’re looking and what price range you’re in.
+Here’s the general breakdown I see:

 Standard DFW Market Ranges:

-In competitive spots like Knox-Henderson or near Klyde Warren Park, I’ll often suggest going above 1% to make your offer pop.
-A couple of months ago, I worked with an engineer relocating from Denver who was targeting homes in Plano ISD.
-We offered 2.5% earnest money while other buyers were sticking with the standard 1%.
-He got the house.
-The seller later told the listing agent that the higher earnest money was what sealed the deal.
+In competitive spots like Knox-Henderson or near Klyde Warren Park, I’ll often suggest going above the standard to make your offer pop.
+A couple of months ago I worked with an engineer relocating from Denver who was targeting homes in Plano ISD.
+We put up a noticeably bigger earnest check while other buyers played it safe.
+He got the house, and the seller later told the listing agent the stronger earnest money was what sealed it.

-But — and this is important — don’t overextend yourself just to impress a seller.
+But (and this matters) don’t overextend yourself just to impress a seller.
 There’s a sweet spot between competitive and reckless.
-That’s where having a local agent who knows the neighborhood matters.
+That’s where a local agent who knows the neighborhood earns their keep.
 I’ll pull recent comps, look at days on market, and figure out exactly how much earnest money gives you an edge without putting you in a tight spot.

 When Can You Lose Your Earnest Money in Texas?